-Firstly let’s see the advantages of RAW image formats over compressed image formats like JPEG or TIFF:
+Let’s take a look at the main advantages of RAW image formats over compressed image formats like JPEG or TIFF:

 - The RAW file is tagged with contrast and saturation information as set in the camera by the user, but the actual image data has not been changed.
 The user is free to set these based on a per-image evaluation rather than use one or two generalized settings for all images taken.

 Usually, no two camera manufacturers encode their RAW files in the same way.
-Each manufacturer provides specialized software for RAW conversion and processing, but these specialized programs are rarely of good quality and they almost never offer batch processing support.
+Each manufacturer provides specialized software for RAW conversion and processing, but these specialized programs might not be the most suitable solution when it comes usability and processing power.

-Nevertheless the remaining images are still important and need to be converted to a common image format like JPEG or TIFF.
-You can do that with the camera’s supplied software but what if you have multiple cameras from Canon, Nikon and Sony or the software is not user friendly?
+Nevertheless, the remaining images are still important and need to be converted to a common image format like JPEG or TIFF.
+Of course, you can do that with the camera’s supplied software.
+But what if you have multiple cameras from Canon, Nikon and Sony or what if the software is not the most user-friendly?

 This is where BatchPhoto comes in with its extensive support for RAW images.
 BatchPhoto is a Mac OS X and Windows program capable of reading RAW image formats from most digital cameras (including Canon, Sony, Nikon, Olympus, Fuji, Kodak, Pentax), and providing specific RAW development settings like Demosaicing, White Balance and Highlights.
-BatchPhoto can prove to be a great tool for post processing RAW images.
+This photo editor can prove to be a great option for post processing RAW images.

 BatchPhoto can convert RAW images to almost any image format (170 formats supported) in just a single session.
-But BatchPhoto isn’t just a converting tool; you can also resize, rename or watermark your images at the same time, just to name a few of BatchPhoto’s features.
+But you can do much more than just convert images; you can resize, rename, watermark or date stamp your images at the same time, just to name a few of the available features.

 Learn more about supported digital cameras and RAW formats here.